Managing Calls through the Web Interface

 In each of them, you can select the type of content to be displayed:

 Primary source – view the image from the camera connected to TrueConf Group (self-view).
 You will have access to control it (for compatible PTZ cameras).
-You can select your camera as the priority window in the video layout by clicking
+You can select your camera as the prioritized window in the video layout by clicking

-Presentation source – a preview of the content prepared for content sharing.
-You can set the presentation as a priority window in the video layout by clicking
+.Presentation source – preview of the content prepared for sharing.
+You can make the presentation the priority window in the video layout by clicking

-Main display: Display the layout on the screen connected to the endpoint and control the video feed from the endpoint camera
+.Main display: Display the layout on the screen connected to the endpoint and control the video feed from the endpoint camera

 # PTZ Camera Control